wasp-lang/wasp/web/docs/advanced/jobs.md

 import { Required } from '@site/src/components/Required'
 import { ShowForTs, ShowForJs } from '@site/src/components/TsJsHelpers'

-In typical web apps, users send requests to the server and receive responses containing some data.
+In most web apps, users send requests to the server and receive responses with some data.
 When the server responds quickly, the app feels responsive and smooth.
-But what happens if the server needs time to do some extra work before to process the request?

-For instance, sending an email or making a slow HTTP request to an external API.
-In such cases, you might want to execute the task in the background, without blocking the user's request.
+However, if the server needs extra time to complete a task before responding to the request, such as sending an email or making a slow HTTP request to an external API, it's best to perform these tasks in the background to avoid making the user wait.

-Wasp offers support for background jobs, and they are called `job`s.
+Wasp offers support for background jobs, and they are called simply Jobs.

-Jobs will:
+Some details about them:
-  * persist between server restarts
+  - Jobs persist between server restarts.
-  * can be retried if they fail
+  - They can be retried if they fail.
-  * can be delayed until a future time
+  - They can be delayed until a future time.
-  * can have a recurring schedule!
+  - They can have a recurring schedule.

 ## Using Jobs

 ### Job Definition and Usage

-Let's write an example `job` that will print a message to the console and return a list of tasks from the database.
+Let's write an example Job that will print a message to the console and return a list of tasks from the database.

-1. Start by creating a `job` declaration in your `.wasp` file:
+1. Start by creating a Job declaration in your `.wasp` file:

   <Tabs groupId="js-ts">
   <TabItem value="js" label="JavaScript">